matrix-org/matrix-spec-proposals/proposals/4037-thread-root-is-not-in-thread.md

 allowed to apply to it would not be sensible.

-Similarly, it does not make sense for reactions to the thread root (or other related events such as edits) to be outside the main timeline.
+Similarly, it does not make sense for reactions to the thread root (or other related events such as edits) to be outside the main timeline, for similar
+reasons: the message we are reacting to can become a thread root at any time, making our previous receipt invalid retrospectively.
+(We could conceivably allow receipts to exist both within a thread and the main timeline, but this does not match the expected user mental model: I have either read a reaction/edit/reply, or I have not - I don't want to have to read it twice just because it appears in two places in the UI.)

 ## Proposal